Brutche & Tughshmith Newport Ky

-There was also Edward Brutsche who was either a son or brother of Fridolin who was born in 1831 in Germany and initially operated a Coffee House in the early 1860s in Cincinnati.
+There was also Edward Brutsche, who was either a son or brother of Fridolin, who was born in 1831 in Germany and initially operated a Coffee House in the early 1860s in Cincinnati.
 He would eventually own a salon for many years.
 His wife was named Fredericka.

 Ulrich Tughschmidt was born on July 23, 1821, in Germany.
 We see him in Cincinnati, Ohio as the proprietor of German Home in 1853 until he opened a coffee house at 252 E. Front Street in Cincinnati in 1862.
-Sometime during this period, he partnered with Frederick Brutsche and they had their Brutche & Tughschmith soda water bottles made.
+Sometime during this period, he partnered with Frederick Brutsche, and they had their Brutche & Tughschmith soda water bottles made.
 They probably sold them regionally on their side of the Ohio River.
-From 1864 to 1868, he is listed as the proprietor of the American Hotel at the same 252 E. Front Street address in Cincinnati.
+From 1864 to 1868, he was listed as the proprietor of the American Hotel at the same 252 E. Front Street address in Cincinnati.
 In 1871 he was at the Union Hotel located at 106 Plum Street.
 He was also operating a saloon at these establishments.

 As a testament to the partnership and relationship between Brutsche and Tughschmidt, Aemilia Tuchschmidt was born on November 26, 1864, and baptized on March 2, 1879.
 Ulrich Tuchschmidt and Catharine Ziegler were her parents.
 Margaretha Brutsche was listed as the sponsor indicating that the families were closely tied.

-By the mid to late 1870s, John F. Myers was listed as operating a “Mineral & Soda Water Manufactory” at the same Jefferson and Monmouth address in Newport so he must have purchased the business from Margaretha Brutsche.
+By the mid to late 1870s, John F. Myers was listed as operating a “Mineral & Soda Water Manufactory” at the same Jefferson and Monmouth address in Newport, so he must have purchased the business from Margaretha Brutsche.